practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Inko | Rust for LLVM | see at Installation](https://docs.inko-lang.org/manual/main/setup/installation/)
 Julia | C and C++ for gcc or LLVM, plus flisp Scheme (is it this one? https://github.com/fjames86/flisp) | see at [Required Build Tools and External Libraries](https://github.com/JuliaLang/julia/blob/master/doc/src/devdocs/build/build.md#required-build-tools-and-external-libraries) and [Design discussion and developer documentation](https://github.com/JuliaLang/julia/blob/master/JuliaSyntax/docs/src/design.md#design-discussion-and-developer-documentation)
 Koka | Haskell and Stack for developing Haskell projects | see at [Build from Source](https://github.com/koka-lang/koka?tab=readme-ov-file#build-from-source); the Glasgow Haskell Compiler (GHC) is nowadays self-hosting, where a new version is compiled using a previous version
-Kotlin | TBD; JVM (Java Virtual Machine); LLVM multiplatform | Android: source code compiles to JVM bytecode, iOS: source code compiles to ARM64 machine code via LLVM for example
+Kotlin | compiler _kotlinc_ is written in a mixture of Java and Kotlin and uses a "staged, JVM‑based bootstrap pipeline: an older, trusted compiler builds the newer compiler" (MS Bing AI); LLVM multiplatform | see at [JetBrains/kotlin](https://github.com/JetBrains/kotlin/)
 Lua | implemented in pure ISO C; Lua also compiles as C++ | see at https://www.lua.org/download.html LuaJIT | C for gcc or LLVM | see at https://github.com/LuaJIT/LuaJIT/tree/v2.1 LunarML | Standard ML (MLton) | see at [Building and Installing](https://github.com/minoki/LunarML#building-and-installing)